Yoav666s/dnd-wiki/collections/_classes/rogue/mischievous-apprentice.md

 If you're [specialized](#mischievous-incantations) in the [Folly Spectacle](/spells/folly-spectacle/) cantrip, you learn the **Daunting Spectacle**.
 When a creature attempts to move within 30 feet of you, you may use your reaction to cast Folly Spectacle in an attempt to startle it.

 The creature must make an Intelligence saving throw in order to tell that it's only an illusion.
 On failure, it uses its reaction to stop in its tracks and its speed is reduced to 0 until the end of the round.

+## Intrusive Thoughts
+If you're [specialized](#mischievous-incantations) in the [Message](/spells/message/) cantrip, you learn **Intrusive Thoughts**.
+When you notice a creature taking any action within 120 feet, you may use your reaction to cast message in an attempt to intervene.

 ## Minor Inconvenience
 If you're [specialized](#mischievous-incantations) in the [Minor Illusion](/spells/minor-illusion/) cantrip, you learn **Minor Inconvenience**.
 When an enemy starts its turn within 30 feet of an illusion you created, you may use your reaction to make the illusion taunt it.